What is HDR brachytherapy?

 Who can have HDR brachytherapy?

-HDR brachytherapy is most suitable for men whose cancer has not spread outside the prostate gland (localised prostate cancer) and you have a medium or high risk of your cancer spreading outside the prostate or coming back after treatment.
+HDR brachytherapy is most suitable for men whose cancer has not spread outside the prostate gland (localised prostate cancer) and has been classed as CPG2 /CPG3 (medium) or CPG4 / CPG 5 (high risk) of spreading outside the prostate or coming back after treatment.

 If you have medium or high risk cancer, you will also have external beam radiotherapy as well as HDR brachytherapy.
 You may also have hormone therapy to shrink the prostate and make the cancer easier to treat.
 Having HDR brachytherapy together with other treatments can help make the treatment more effective, but it can also increase the risk of side effects.